nadproject/nad/README.md

 # NAD

 NAD is a simple notebook for developers.

-It is forked from [NAD](https://github.com/nadproject/nad)
+It is forked from [Dnote](https://github.com/dnote/dnote), and stands for "NAD Ain't Dnote"

 ## Features